zlaalamiWD/readme/docs/Documentation/workflows/script-rxtransfer-request.md

 ## Routed Status

-Upon a successfully transferred to the pharmacy, the system sends a mailbox event and updates the status to \*\*Routed \*\*in the HealthDyne System.
+Upon a successfully transferred to the pharmacy, the system sends a mailbox event and updates the status to **Routed** in the HealthDyne System.
 See [RxTransfer Routed Status Event](doc:mail-box#routed)

 ## RoutingFailed Status

 Upon a failed prescription transfer to the pharmacy, the system sends a mailbox event and updates the status to **RoutingFailed** in the HealthDyne System.
-See [RxTransfer Routed Status Event](doc:mail-box#routingfailed)
+See [RxTransfer RoutingFailed Status Event](doc:mail-box#routingfailed)